s311354/Louis/_posts/2021-09-27-Overview_of_the_InterProcess_Communication.markdown

 tags:    [Linux, Processor]
 ---
 ## Abstract ##
 The basic process management is done with a number of system calls, each with a single (simple) purpose.
 And these system calls can be combined to implement more complex behaviors.
 One of these system calls is fork() function that causes creation of a new process and create a child porcess that is a copy of the parent process.
 The parent and child processes execute the same program but in separate processes.
+In addition, an application could consist of one or more processes.
+A process, in the simplest terms, is an executing program.
+One or more threads run in the context of the process.
 In this post, I would describe the basic concepts of process management and how to manage the children processes.

 ## Basic Porcess Management ##
 In a sense, the process management uses standard Interprocess communication (IPC) mechanism to communication for parent and child communication that runs the same program, but could use the return value from fork() to distinguish between the parent and child.
 The following figure shows the basic behavior of porcess management.